Full marketing strategy with innovation in PR and design

 They were depicted stepping out of their cars on to red carpets to emphasis their valued status alongside a star-shaped image to introduce the real-life volunteer.

-We combined these concepts with concise and appealing messaging, rolling out across numerous marketing activities including printed leaflets and posters, outdoor and pop-up event banners, social media, press advertisements and the NWAS website – even quirky branded car air-fresheners.
+We combined these concepts with concise and appealing messaging, rolling out across numerous marketing activities including printed leaflets and posters, outdoor and pop-up event banners, social media marketing, press advertisements and the NWAS website – even quirky branded car air-fresheners.

 Our in-house videographer produced a short film based on a volunteer’s story and it was released on YouTube and shared across social media channels.